cylc/cylc-doc/src/user-guide/writing-suites.rst

    execution environment.

-   Alternatively, tasks can call external commands; or they can be scripted entirely within the suite.rc file.
+   Alternatively, tasks can call external commands; or they can be scripted entirely within the flow.cylc file.
 ``lib/python/`` (optional)
    A directory for Python modules which can be used for: